 Small town venue: A gig has just finished.
 Zoe and Charlie announce they’ve established what’s the best pub in town and they’re heading there now.
 Harry’s keen to join them and asks the others (but especially June) if they’re coming?
 Dan explains he has paperwork to do ahead of the next gig; he’ll take a rain check.
 Tom say he and June will meet them there as soon as they’re packed-up.
 All but Tom, June and Dan leave.

 June confronts Tom; while trying not to eavesdrop, Dan can’t help but overhear.
-June says she knows Tom hooked up with a fan at the last town they were in; he came to bed smelling of her.
+Tom starts to make excuses about skipping the band drinks.
+June is immediately suspicious of his true motivation (believing he’s going off to hook-up with someone).
+She calls him on and it and he denies, but June is on a roll: she says she knows Tom hooked up with a fan at the last town they were in; he came to bed smelling of her.
 He tries to defend: she always knew he wasn’t a saint.
 It doesn’t change the way he feels about her; other girls don’t mean anything.
 (TO BE GOOD TAKES A LONG TIME (TO BE BAD NO TIME AT ALL)) June counters that she may have accepted that treatment earlier in their relationship and that’s on her; she’s not going to settle for it anymore.
 (DON’T EXPLAIN) She breaks it off with him but vows it won’t affect their professional relationship in the band: she’s worked too hard to throw that away just when things are coming together for them.
 Tom accepts this – perhaps a little too easily and leaves.
 Aware of Dan’s presence, an upset June asks if he heard that.
 Dan nods and asks if she’s OK.
 June supposes she is and thanks him for his concern: he doesn’t have to worry that it’ll affect the band.
 Dan kindly says that that wasn’t why he asked.
 June thanks him and exits, leaving Dan alone.
 The audience, though not June, is left in no doubt that Dan has feelings for her.
 (I’M ON YOUR SIDE)

 Motel Room: June, with an overnight bag, enters a low-rent motel room with Zoe.
 June is thanking her for letting her crash in her room.
 Zoe sympathises about June’s break-up (which June’s told her about O.S.)
 Zoe alludes to breaking-up with Dan and the two women bond over being independent women in the male-dominated world of rock’n’roll.
 June quizzes Zoe on her relationship with Dan and Zoe admits that she still has a soft spot for the quiet and funny guy: he’s lacking in pretention and is one of the few truly genuine people she’s met in the music business.
 But they want different things.
 She says it’s ironic that it’s him complaining about the booze and drugs and life on the road as that’s typically the complaint of women in relationships with muso’s.
 But Dan is a home body at heart.
 He loves creating the alchemy of bringing the component parts of the band together into a glorious whole, but she feels like he could take or leave the rest of it.
 When June asks if it isn’t awkward (reflecting on her own situation with Tom), Zoe laughs it off: she doesn’t think Dan is capable of being bitter or snide.
 She muses that maybe one day he’ll seem like The One That Got Away.